illinois-stat430/stat430sp24/README.md

 # News

- - Welcome to STAT 430: Baseball Analytics.
-Let's have a productive semester!

- - We will cover the relationship between runs and wins
+ - We will investigate run expectancy during week 4

 ## Good Habits